 The flagship of the Mercedes electrified line-up, the EQS is a luxury limousine that can chauffeur passengers across the entire country and back on a single charge.
 The mid-range 450+ rear-wheel-drive model has 453 miles of range, a whole 48 miles more than the runner-up on this list.

 Taking a step inside, the EQS stands on the leading edge of in-car technology.
 The 1.4-metre wide ‘Hyperscreen’ infotainment system is truly groundbreaking and steals the infotainment crown from Tesla.
 With an opulent interior befitting the car’s hefty price, the EQS sits at the pinnacle of the electric car world.

 Range: up to 405 miles

 The Tesla name has become synonymous with electric cars and despite being 10 years old, the Model S remains one of the best offerings on the market.
 Standard Model S cars can manage an impressive 405 miles of range.
-Perhaps more impressive, however, is that sporty Model S Plaid cars can sacrifice 9 miles of range for a 200+mph top speed and a 0-62mph time of less than 2 seconds - making the Plaid the fastest-accelerating production car ever made.
+Perhaps more impressive, however, is that sporty Model S Plaid cars can sacrifice nine miles of range for a 200+mph top speed and a 0-62mph time of less than two seconds – making the Plaid the fastest-accelerating production car ever made.

-As can be expected from a Tesla, the level of included technology is very high and the interior is full of quirks such as a jet fighter-style steering wheel and built-in ‘Careoke’.
+As can be expected from a Tesla, the level of included technology is very high and the interior is full of quirks such as a jet fighter-style steering wheel and built-in ‘Caraoke’.
 The Model S can even drive itself thanks to Tesla’s class-leading Autopilot system, providing the driver is paying attention to the road.